segunsub/intro-to-paired-programming-lab/README.md

 One partner should [fork this repo](https://docs.github.com/en/free-pro-team@latest/github/getting-started-with-github/fork-a-repo).
 Then after it's been forked, [add the other partner(s) as collaborators](https://docs.github.com/en/free-pro-team@latest/github/setting-up-and-managing-your-github-user-account/inviting-collaborators-to-a-personal-repository).
 Afterwards, all group members should be able to clone down the *forked repository* and all group members should be able to `push` and `pull` from that repository to their AWS environment.
 You can all work off the `master` branch, you do not need to create new branches unless you want to.

 ## Instructions
-Work with your partner to implement the below functions using pair programming!
+Work with your partner to implement the functions under the "Problems" section below.
 Write your solution in the `app.js` file.
 For each exercise, one partner should be the Navigator and the other should be the Driver.

 1. Navigator(s) should describe what the function should do.
    * Describe, in plain English, what the function should take in as a parameter and what it should console.log or return.